 - 3. Applicants must be in full compliance with governance and administrative requirements (including Tax Compliance). - 4.
-The Lead Applicant, which is the entity that is applying to the Jobs Fund, and who will enter into a contract/Grant Agreement with the Jobs Fund must be solvent, must have been operating for more than two years, and have complete audited or reviewed annual financial statements for the previous two financial years. - 5.
-The Lead Applicant must provide detailed management accounts (covering balance sheet, cash flow and Income & Expenditure statements) for the period from last Audited/Reviewed financial Statements as at 31 May 2023.
+The Lead Applicant/Intermediary, which is the entity that is applying to the Jobs Fund, and who will enter into a contract/Grant Agreement with the Jobs Fund must be solvent, must have been operating for more than two years, and have complete audited or independently reviewed annual financial statements for the previous two financial years (Annual Financial Statements for each of the two years). - 5.
+The Lead Applicant/Intermediary must provide detailed management accounts (covering balance sheet, cash flow and Income & Expenditure statements) for the period from the last Audited/ Independently Reviewed financial Statements to the end of the last full month before the close of the application, i.e., 15 May 2025.
 Listed entities may submit their latest interim financial statements where management accounts are not available.
 This may need to be supplemented by additional information from an authorised representative.